Alert

 Finding Commercial Driver Training

-Customer who are looking to obtain a commercial driver's license after February 7, 2022 may need to complete an FMCSA approved Entry-Level Driver Training (ELDT) program to be eligible to take a CDL skills test.
+Customers looking to obtain a commercial driver’s license may need to complete an FMCSA approved Entry-Level Driver Training (ELDT) program to be eligible to take a CDL skills test.
+Please click the following link for a complete list of SCDMV-licensed CDL training schools: Truck Driver Training Schools.

 Find out more about ELDT for commercial driver's licenses and permits.
 Any entity that is providing training must register with FMCSA's Training Provider Registry to be able to continue training potential commercial drivers.